NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information: EMPIRICAL STUDY OF THE SCALE FACTOR'S IMPACT

-\paragraph{Results.} Figure~\ref{fig:Acq_comparison} illustrates two main messages: (i) $\alpha_{\mathrm{NeST}}(s{=}1)$ and the plug-in/MC variants reduce Newton-step error at very similar rates across all $d$ and consistently outperform $\alpha_{\mathrm{GI}}$ and RS; and (ii) this advantage translates into better optimization, as seen in the best-found value distributions (bottom row).
+\paragraph{Results.} Figure~\ref{fig:Acq_comparison}--\ref{fig:Acq_comparison_Sphere} illustrate two main messages: (i) $\alpha_{\mathrm{NeST}}(s{=}1)$ and the plug-in/MC variants reduce Newton-step error at similar rates across all $d$ and consistently outperform $\alpha_{\mathrm{GI}}$ and RS (though the MC has more variability due to its inherent randomness); and (ii) this advantage translates into lower error, as seen in the final error distributions across the different runs (bottom row).
 The gap widens with dimension, where curvature information becomes more important.
-A fixed, data-agnostic weight $s_t{=}1$ is a robust and inexpensive choice: it matches the plug-in and MC versions while avoiding extra computation and hyper-sensitivity.
+A fixed, data-agnostic weight $s_t{=}1$ appears to be a robust and inexpensive choice: it matches the plug-in and MC versions while avoiding extra computation and hyper-sensitivity.
 This supports our the default selected in all experiments in the main text.
 It would be interesting to more carefully study, either theoretically or empirically, how the tuning of $\widehat{s}_t$ impacts optimization performance; this type of analysis was outside the scope of this initial contribution.
 Our results further suggest that NeST-BO's gains might come from targeting curvature at all compared to delicate tuning of $\widehat{s}_t$ -- but this yet to be rigorously formalized.